Prenilpotent pairs in the E10 root system: Proof

+The formulation of the theory of integer quadratic forms best suited for explicit computation is due to Conway and Sloane \cite[ch.~15]{SPLAG}\cite{Conway-Sloane-mass-formula}.
+So we assume familiarity with their methods and we follow their conventions, including the unusual one of writing $-1$ for the infinite place of $\Q$ and defining $\Z_{-1}$ and $\Q_{-1}$ to be $\R$.
+For any place $p$ of $\Q$ we write $K_p$ for the $\pspace$-adic lattice $K\tensor\Z_p$.
+The Sylow $\pspace$-subgroup of $\D(K)$, with its norm form, is the same as the discriminant group of $K_p$.
 Two lattices $K,K'$ are said to lie in the same genus if $K_p\iso K'_p$ for all places~$p$.
-In the positive definite case, the {\it mass} of a genus means $\sum_K 1/|\Orth(K)|$, where $K$ varies over the isometry classes in it.
+In the positive definite case, the {\it mass} of a genus means $\sum_K 1/|\Orth(K)|$, where $K$ varies over the isometry classes in that genus.
 This definition makes sense because a genus contains only finitely many isometry classes.
-It is useful because the Smith--Minkowski--Siegel mass formula computes the mass without having to first enumerate the isometry classes, and the mass is a lower bound for the number of isometry classes.
+The mass is important for us because it is a lower bound for the number of isometry classes.
+We will compute it by using the Smith--Minkowski--Siegel mass formula, which avoids having to first enumerate the isometry classes in the genus.

+Conway and Sloane gave an elaborate notational system for isometry classes of $\pspace$-adic lattices, for example the symbols appearing in lemma~\ref{lem-mass-computations}\ref{item-genus-exists} below.
+For $p$ a prime, a symbol $(p^e)^{\pm n}$ indicates an $n$-dimensional $p$-adic lattice that is got from some unimodular $\pspace$-adic lattice $U$ by multiplying the inner product by $p^e$.
+When $p=2$, the symbol also has a subscript, discussed below.
+A chain of symbols $(p^e)^{\pm n}$ represents a direct sum decomposition of a $p$-adic lattice into Jordan constituents.

+For any constituent, the sign~$\pm$, together with the subscript when $p=2$, describes the isometry class of $U$.
+The sign is defined as the Jacobi symbol $\jacobi{\det U}{p}=\pm$, which we recall is the Legendre symbol when $p$ is odd.
+When $p=2$ it is $+$ or~$-$ according to whether $\det U\cong\pm1$ or $\pm3$ mod~$8$.
+In both cases, the sign is often suppressed when it is~$+$.
+When $p=2$ and $U$ is even, the subscript is the formal symbol~$\II$ and the Jordan constituent is said to have type~$\II$.
+If $p=2$ and $U$ is not even, then the subscript is an element of $\Z/8$, namely the trace (mod~$8$) of its inner product matrix, after diagonalization over $\Z_2$.
+(One shows that a diagonalization does exist, and that the trace is independent of the choice of diagonalization.)
+In this case the Jordan constituent is said to have type~$\I$.